normanchan19/python-api-challenge/README.md

 5/15
 VacationPy has heatmap and filtered weather data dataframe to be my preferred vacation destination weather characteristics.
 Finished heatmaps.
 Analysis of general trends included as markdown at the top of WeatherPy.
-Deleted WeatherPy-Fixed, WeatherPy is now the correct file.
+Deleted WeatherPy-Fixed, WeatherPy is now the correct and updated file.